FAR-Lab/chairbot-interface-server/README.md

 ### local-config

-This mode provides a WASD-style analog control option hosted on the raspberry pi directly.
-Run neato-pi in addition to this server.
+This mode provides a WASD-style analog (and digital) control options hosted on the raspberry pi directly.
+To run in this mode, you'll also need to run the the [chairbot motor websocket proxy](//github.com/FAR-Lab/chairbot-motor-websocket-proxy) that proxies messages from this interface server to the firmware for your motor drive.